espena/dual-button-doorbell/README.md

 A door bell that simply does more.
 Configurable with alarms, different sounds for the two buttons, bedtime LED indicator and timed notifications on specific days / hours.
 With audible 4Ω loudspeaker driven by a class D 3.2 W amplifier.

+The project is described on my [home page](https://espenandersen.no/dual-button-doorbell/).

 ## Features

 - Two-button interface with led indicators